 The old Northern Pacific Shelton station.

 Employee Special Milwaukee Road 261 train at Shelton.
-Next Dave and Kathy followed us to Buttsville.
+Next Dave and Kathy followed us to Buttzville.

-Employee Special Milwaukee Road 261 train at Buttsville.
+Employee Special Milwaukee Road 261 train at Buttzville.
 Next we drove into Lisbon.

-The train came in but stopped short of our photo location so we drove over to the steam engine.
+The train arrived but stopped short of our photo location so we drove over to the steam engine.

 The southeast wye track at Davenport.

 The line I will ride after the trip today.
-We pulled down to load the First Class Passengers before we left right at 6:00 PM.
+We pulled down to load the First Class passengers before we departed on time at 6:00 PM.

 One more look at the line to Beckenridge.
 I bought my ticket for the ferry move down to Breckenridge for a $100 donation to the Friends of the Milwaukee Road 261.